The refining and petrochemical manufacturing industries are committed to protecting

 AFPM and API have modified their annual safety data reporting programs to align

-with the new ANSI/API Standard - RP 754 “Process Safety Performance Indicators for
+with the second version of ANSI/API Standard - RP 754 “Process Safety Performance Indicators for

-the Refining and Petrochemical Industries.”
+the Refining and Petrochemical Industries" published April 2016.
 An API RP 754 support network is available

 to assist industry in the implementation and execution of the new process safety